Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Abstract

 \section{Abstract}

 Non-orthogonal multiple access (NOMA) and massive multiple-input multiple-output (MIMO) systems are highly efficient.
-Massive MIMO systems are inherently resistant to passive attackers (eavesdroppers), thanks to transmissions directed to the desired users.
+Massive MIMO systems are inherently resistant to passive attackers (eavesdroppers), thanks to transmissions directed to the users.
 However, active attackers can transmit a combination of legitimate user pilot signals during the channel estimation phase.
-This way they can mislead the base station (BS) to rotate the transmission in their direction, and allow them to eavesdrop during the downlink data transmission phase.
-In this paper, we analyse this vulnerability in an improved system model and stronger adversary assumptions, and investigate how physical layer security can mitigate such attacks and ensure secure (confidential) communication.
-We derive the secrecy outage probability (SOP) and a lower bound on the ergodic secrecy capacity, using stochastic geometry tools when the number of antennas in the BSs tends to infinity.
-We adapt the result to evaluate the secrecy performance in massive orthogonal multiple access (OMA).
-We find that appropriate power allocation allows NOMA to outperform OMA in terms of ergodic secrecy rate and SOP.
+This way, they can mislead the base station (BS) to rotate the transmission in their direction and allow them to eavesdrop during the downlink data transmission phase.
+In this paper, we analyze this vulnerability with two-user pairing strategies and investigate how physical layer security can mitigate such attacks and ensure secure (confidential) communication.
+We derive the secrecy outage probability (SOP) and a lower bound on the ergodic secrecy capacity using stochastic geometry tools when the number of antennas in the BSs tends to infinity (i.e., massive MIMO BS).
+The numerical and simulation results show that one of the strategies performs better and has a higher ergodic secrecy rate (ESR) and lower SOP.
+Moreover, we show that using NOMA instead of orthogonal multiple access (OMA) improves system performance significantly.